TheJelmega/prog-lang/design/README.md

  - postfix unary operators, these come after a sub-expression
  - infix/binary operators, these come between 2 sub-expressions

+ When written in code, operators needs to be be separated by spaces, unless they are separated by a symbol that cannot appear as part of an operator.

 ## 14.1.
 Borrow operators [↵](#14-operators-)

 ```